What 91 Days in Macedonia Looks Like

 Jürgen Horn and his partner, Mike, travel and photograph the world in three-month blocks at a time.
 Nice schedule.
-We love their photographs on For 91 Days, one of Fathom's 24 Best Travel Blog and Website of 2015.
+We love their photographs on For 91 Days.
 Here's a selection from their most recent trip to the Republic of Macedonia in the Balkans.

 MACEDONIA – My partner Mike and I have always been big travelers.
 But since we've been together, it's turned into a full-blown addiction.
 We're happiest when we're on the road, exploring new cities and cultures, meeting new people and diving into new adventures.
 We moved from the USA to Germany to Ireland to Spain, and then one day we had an epiphany.
 We could just move all the time!
 Our jobs were mobile and we didn't have anything tying us down to a permanent location, so it seemed possible.
 We decided that living in four places in one year would be ideal.
 Ninety one days, or about three months in each place — long enough to get to know a place, but not nearly long enough to get bored by it.
 Since making that decision, we've visited thirteen places "for 91 days."
 It's been an incredible ride.